autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 We see the car in its **starting configuration** and its **final destination**.

-Now, there are many possible **intermediate configurations** possible &rarr; between the starting configuration and final destination.
+Now, there are many possible **intermediate configurations** &rarr; between the starting configuration and final destination.

 <img src="img/path/car.3.png" width="400">